Northern Colorado Families Could Be Without Power For Several Hours

 They’re resorting to hotels@xcelenergy says outage could last 10hrs+ longer #cowx

-— Dillon Thomas (@DillonMThomas) June 17, 2021MORE NEWS: University Of Colorado To End RTD A Line Sponsorship Next May
+— Dillon Thomas (@DillonMThomas) June 17, 2021MORE NEWS: Colorado Businesses, Residents Hit By National Shortage Of Air Conditioning Parts During Heat Wave